KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### Initialized

-Gets a value indicating whether or not the window has been initialized.
+Gets a value indicating whether the window has been initialized.

 ```csharp
 bool Initialized { get; }